1911 Revolution: 1907-1910

-In the same year, Sun sent more revolutionaries to Huizhou to launch the "Huizhou Qinühu Uprising" (惠州七女湖起義).
+In the same year, Sun sent more revolutionaries to Huizhou to launch the "Huizhou Qinühu uprising" (惠州七女湖起義).
 On 2 June, Deng Zhiyu (鄧子瑜) and Chen Chuan (陳純) gathered some followers, and together they seized Qing arms in the lake, 20 km from Huizhou.
 They killed several Qing soldiers and attacked Taiwei (泰尾) on 5 June.
 The Qing army fled in disorder, and the revolutionaries exploited the opportunity, captured several towns, and defeated the Qing army once again in Bazhiyie.
-Many organizations voiced their support after the uprising, and the number of revolutionary forces increased to two hundred men at its height.
+Many organizations voiced their support after the uprising, and the revolutionary forces were 200 men at its height.
 The uprising, however, ultimately failed.